Orthotics - Thumb Spica

 What does the thumb spica do?

-A thumb spica is provided to immobilise the joint at the base of the thumb and allow the joint to be rested, thereby easing any pain or discomfort associated with normal or overuse.
-It also provides a mild bracing effect to protect the base of the thumb.
-The support does not interfere with the movement of the fingers.
-It also allows movement of the end joint of the thumb and therefore does not reduce hand function significantly.
+A thumb spica is designed to keep the joint at the base of your thumb still, allowing it to rest and helping to reduce pain or discomfort.
+It also provides gentle support to protect the base of the thumb during daily activities.
+The support does not restrict finger movement, and it allows the end joint of the thumb to move freely, so it should not significantly affect your overall hand function.

 What is my entitlement?